gerritdewitt/Useful-Scripts/munki-import-automations/IBM-SPSS/ReadMe.md

 2. Run the *make-pkginfo.py* script and follow its prompts to generate the *pkginfo* file.
 For example:
    <pre>./make-pkginfo.py</pre>
    * The script is interactive.
 It will ask for:
-      - The base path to the Munki repo, if that is not set as a shell environment variable.
+      - The base path to the Munki repo, if that is not set as a shell environment variable
       - The SPSS version
       - The path to the installed SPSS Statistics app, relative to the client
       - The path to the IBM SPSS Statistics disk image relative to the Munki repository's *pkgs* directory